 Reverend N. Robert Quirin was assigned as the seventh pastor in 1967, and saw the completion of an addition to the west side of the Sanctuary to provide more space for worship.
 Major renovations to the exterior and interior of the church were begun in 1988 when Reverend John J. Foster was the twelfth pastor.
 Reverend William S. O’Brien was assigned as the thirteenth pastor of Saint John in 1990, and under his direction completed further renovations in 1992.

 In 2019, construction on a new church began in the Pratt’s Run neighborhood off of Lew Dewitt Boulevard while Reverend Rolo B. Castillo served as the sixteenth pastor of Saint John.
-The new church was consecrated on Pentecost Sunday 2021.
+The new church was consecrated by Bishop Barry C. Knestout on Sunday 4 July 2021.
 Planning will begin soon on the Saint John the Evangelist Pastoral Center to include parish offices, meeting rooms and classrooms, a parish hall, and spaces for parish ministries.

 |30 May 1932||St. John the Evangelist Church at Maple Avenue & 11th Street dedicated|